Homomorphisms between multidimensional constant-shape substitutions: Precisions on bijective constant-shape substitutions

 \begin{corollary}[Nondeterministic directions in the polytope case] Let $\zeta$ be an aperiodic primitive polytope substitution.
 The set of nondeterministic directions $\ND(X_{\zeta},S,\Z^{d})$ is the intersection of $\SS^{d-1}$ with a nonempty union of opposite normal cones of the form $\hat{N}_{{\bm G}}(\conv(T_{\zeta}))$, where ${\bm G}$ is a face of $\conv(T_{\zeta})$. \end{corollary}

-Hence, in dimension $d=2$ the former corollary implies strong restrictions on the set of nondeterministic directions.
+Hence, in the two-dimensional case, the former corollary implies strong restrictions on the set of nondeterministic directions.
 For instance, the number of its connected components is bounded by the number of edges of $\conv(T_{\zeta})$.